Programmierpraktikum-MVA/edgeAI/data/kitti/README.md

     ├── main.ipynb
     └── README.md

+!Note the "kitti-yolo-labels" only has annotations for the train images within "data_object_image2"
 ## Size
 | Dataset | Images | Size |
 | ------- | ------ | ---- |